Keto diet benefits for weight loss, diabetes & PCOS

 The following is a list of study findings:

 Following an extremely high-fat diet could be difficult to maintain.
-Possible indicators of intense carbohydrate restriction that may last days to weeks include appetite, fatigue, low mood, irritability, constipation, headaches, and mind "fog."
+Possible indicators of intense carbohydrate restriction that may last days to weeks include appetite, fatigue, low mood, irritability, constipation, headaches, and brain "fog."

 Who must try the ketogenic diet?